MAPF-Competition/web_resource/Competition Setup.md

 ## Problem Overview ![r13](external_page_resource/robots/r13_s.png)

+A team of robots works together in a simplified grid environment.
+Their job is to run infinite errands, which they accomplish by visiting different locations on the grid.
+Sometimes errands must be completed in a specific order.
+A sequence of such errands is called a task.
+The objective is to complete as many tasks as possible, as quickly as possible, until time runs out.

-In this competition, a team of robots is tasked with running an infinite number of errands in a grid environment.
-These types of problems are the core challenge in various real-world application settings, such as warehouse logistics, multi-robot manufacturing, and multi-agent computer games.
+These types of problems are the core challenge in many real-world applications, including warehouse logistics, multi-robot manufacturing, multi-agent computer games and many more besides.

+The image below shows an example.
+It is set in a warehouse domain that we call **fulfilment**.

 ![image](external_page_resource/images/new_model.gif)

-This page provides an overview of the problem model, the robot model, and the centralised controller that coordinates executing your computed plans.
-The figure above shows a typical example of a problem instance in a warehouse domain we call **fulfilment**.
+This page provides a high-level description of the the problem, the robot model, and the centralised controller that is responsible for plan validation and execution.
+More details are available in our competition [Start-Kit](https://github.com/MAPF-competition/Start-Kit)

 ## Robots and Their Environment ![r14](external_page_resource/robots/robot_on_grid_s.png)
 Each grid map is deterministic, fully observable, and known ahead of time.
 Robots move in parallel.
-Time is divided up into discrete time steps.
+Time is divided into unit-sized time steps.

 At each timestep, a robot can execute one of the following actions (see illustrations that follow):
 > - move in the robot's forward direction into an adjacent grid cell